dfcastellanos/MEPLS/doc/tutorial/step5.md

 }
 ```

-The `run` function takes as an argument the parameters struct and a specialized output stream
+The `%run()` function takes as argument the parameters struct and the conditional output
-implemented by the `deal.II`, that will be described later.
+stream explained above.
 First, we set up the elements, the
 solver, and the system, as done in the previous tutorials.
 However, this time, the solver is
 configured to apply a stress-controlled load.
 Since we are
 using the solver @ref mepls::elasticity_solver::LeesEdwards<dim>, the stress-controlled load